 - Contact your customer service representative and ask that an SPR or PV be filed.
-Use PUBLICATIONS for the group name, PUBS for the command, and NO-LICENSE for the release name. - Call our Software Publications Group in Eagan, Minnesota, through the Customer Service Call Center, using either of the following numbers:
+If filing an SPR, use PUBLICATIONS for the group name, PUBS for the command, and NO-LICENSE for the release name. - Call our Software Publications Group in Eagan, Minnesota, through the Customer Service Call Center, using either of the following numbers: